-- OpenGL is included with OS 9 and OS X, and the latest updated drivers can be obtained through Apple's OpenGL website found at: http://www.apple.com/opengl.
+- OpenGL is included with macOS 9 and newer.
+The latest updated drivers can be installed by performing a system software update.

-- OpenGL is a Linux system component and should be included with Debian, RedHat, SuSE and Caldera.
+- OpenGL is a Linux system component and should be included with Debian, Red Hat, SuSE, and Caldera.

 - OpenGL hardware support for video cards may need to be obtained from the video card manufacturer's driver site.
 Links to video card manufacturers driver site is on our video card drivers page.

 Legacy versions of Microsoft Windows

 Windows NT 4.0 and Windows 2000 both come bundled with OpenGL v1.1 libraries.